khunspoonzi/pyob/README.md

 # <Country: United States>
 ```

-Key accessors can also be applied as attributes given that they conform to valid dot accessor syntax:
+Key accessors can also be applied as attributes given that they conform to valid dot syntax:

 ```python
 Country.obs.USA